makrai/notes/levin05-ch3-current.md

 * The proto-role approach to semantic roles is consistent with that
   * most recognized roles have what Dowty has termed “unclear boundaries.”
 This
-  * solves the problem of generalizations that need to be stated over semantic roles of different grain-size (see section 2.2.1).
+  * solves the problem of generalizations that need to be stated over semantic roles of different grain-size (see section 2.2.1)
   * Natural classes of arguments by making reference to shared entailments;
-    depending on the number of shared entailments, broader or nar- rower sets of arguments are picked out.
+    depending on the number of shared entailments, broader or nar- rower sets of arguments are picked out
-    Although for the purposes of subject and object selection, Dowty argues that only the broad categories he labels the Agent and Patient Proto-roles need be recognized, languages have other generalizations involving argument realization which refer to narrower semantic categories.
+    Although for the purposes of subject and object selection, Dowty argues that only the broad categories he labels the Agent and Patient Proto-roles need be recognized, languages have other generalizations involving argument realization which refer to narrower semantic categories
 * goal: subject and object selection rules that have wide coverage and that overcome some of the problems facing rules formulated in terms of regular semantic roles.
 Dowty
   * the argument with the most Agent/Pat Proto-role entailments is subj/obj (his Argument Selection Principle).
 Thus,
-  => arguments which meet all the criteria for agenthood are always, in all languages, expressed as subjects in nonpassive sentences.
+  => arguments which meet all the criteria for agenthood are always, in all languages, expressed as subjects in nonpassive sentences
 * three-place predicates, the non-subject argument with the more/fewer Patient Proto-role entailments is the direct object/oblique or prepositional object
 * these rules represent
   not a step in a derivation, but rather constraints “on what kind of lexical predicates may exist in natural language,
-  * A verb may “lexicalize” a partic pairing of sem arg typ & gramm rel, but these pairings must conform to the “constraints” defined by the rules.
+  * A verb may “lexicalize” a partic pairing of sem arg typ & gramm rel, but these pairings must conform to the “constraints” defined by the rules
 * these rules can handle many widely discussed examples, such as
   * fear/frighten verb pairs, the
   * locative alternation, and several other less familiar instances of
   * hit and kick: verbs of surface contact and motion such as and so-called
   * hug and kiss: “partially symmetric interactive” predicates (Gleitman 1965; Gleitman+ 1996; Lakoff and Peters 1969).
 To illustrate how
-* psych-verbs and partially symmetric interactive predicates.
+* psych-verbs and partially symmetric interactive predicates
   * discussed in section 1.2, psych-verbs fall into
   * two classes:
-    * experiencer–subject fear verbs and the experiencer–object frighten verbs.
+    * experiencer–subject fear verbs and the experiencer–object frighten verbs
   * both types have an Agent Proto-role entailment associated with both their stimulus and their experi-encer arguments: the sentience entailment for the experiencer and the